 Writing Pad classes aren’t stuffy.
-They’re pampering, relaxing and inspiring.
+They’re inspiring, enlightening and lively.
 At each class you can expect:

-- Top-notch instructors who are experienced writers with a passion for teaching.
+- Top-notch instructors who are experienced, successful writers with a passion for teaching.

-- A safe, playful writing environment to help you fearlessly channel your creativity.
+- A safe environment to help you fearlessly channel your creativity.

-A writing class shouldn’t be boring or annihilate your ego!
-We believe that classes should be inspiring and moderated by the teacher.
-If a student decides to read what he’s written in class (reading is not mandatory), the group will only respond with what they like and remember.
-If a student brings in writing he’s worked on outside of class, he’ll receive balanced feedback.
-We believe in creating a safe, supportive space for our students.
+Also, a writing class shouldn’t be boring, meandering or annihilate your ego!
+We believe that classes should be inspiring, focused and moderated by the teacher.
+Our classes are handcrafted to give you the knowledge and feedback you need to successfully complete a polished work.
+If a student brings in writing or an idea that he’s worked on outside of class, he’ll receive balanced feedback.
+We believe in creating a safe, supportive, productive space for our students.